markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 ## Plotting the Telemetry Data

 Now that we have a backend system logging some telemetry data from the sim, the next step is to plot the graph we saw above.
 In order to do so, I created a new .NET Interactive notebook in VS Code Insiders.
-I then imported the libraries I needed and wrote the following intitial code:
+I then imported the libraries I needed and wrote the following initial code:
 ```fsharp
 [<Literal>]
 let FilePath = """C:\LapTimes.csv"""